nzlosh/err-stackstorm/docs/quick_start.rst

 Quick Start
 ************

-If you are familiar with Errbot and Stackstorm, this guide will get you up and running in no time.
+If you are familiar with Errbot and StackStorm, this guide will get you up and running in no time.
 For in-depth information, refer to :ref:`installation` and :ref:`configuration`

 1. Enable Errbot's webserver::